enzof23/emanda-technical-test/IMPLEMENTATION.md

 Based on the requirements and existing codebase, here are some questions I could have asked prior to starting:

 - Should we build the additional feature using the existing libraries and packages in the codebase?
-  What should be the UI/UX approach for creating subtasks? (e.g., inline forms, modal dialogs, expandable sections);

 - What's the expected nesting depth limit for subtasks?
 Should we prevent infinite nesting?